 This capstone course in Earth Science provides students with an opportunity to apply a range of skills, as practiced in research and industry careers.
-Students will undertake an independent research project utilising stratigraphy, sedimentology and paleoecology at a location in the Auckland region, which involves field, desktop and laboratory work, and results will be conveyed in written and oral formats.
+Students will undertake an independent research project utilising stratigraphy, sedimentology and paleoecology at Waiheke Island which involves field, desktop and laboratory work, and results will be conveyed in written and oral formats.
 Skills mastered include ability to plan a research project, collect and analyze qualitative and quantitative Earth Science data, and research communication.
 This paleoenvironmental analysis will be undertaken through both individual and group activities to demonstrate collaborative skills and independent research capabilities.

 For details contact the Course Coordinator, Prof Kathy Campbell: firstname.lastname@example.org